JianxinLin28/Attendify/README.md

 a new course, quit a course, apply an excuse for a course.

 * Step 5: Clicker page

+   You can access the clicker page from the bottom tab navigator.
+The fourth button leads to the clicker page.
+Here you can access the clicker feature.
+If you already have experience with clickers, you will be able to familiarize yourself with this feature quickly.
+Again, the clicker page has not been integrated with backend yet.
+Therefore, the app cannot receive questions from the instructor side.
+To demonstrate the situation when the app receives a question.
+I have made a button called "Get a question".
+After it is pressed, you will be navigated to a new page that contains a sample question along with its options.
+You can also check your answer history by pressing the 'History' button.
+You will be navigated to a page that has a list of questions you have answered.
+We have already included two sample questions for you.
+You can check the details by clicking on one of them.

+* Step 6: Profile page

+  You can access the profile page from the bottom tab navigator.
+The fifth button leads to the profile page.
+Here you can edit your profile, change the app's theme, check your check-in history, toggle notification setting and change the language of the app.
+However, many of those features are still in the developmental phase.
+After you have done some actions, they will not be saved in the database nor locally.
+In addition, you can go back to the Login page by clicking the "Log out button".

+   Something to keep in mind while using this page:

+     * You can edit your profile
+  picture by go into the edit info page.
+You cannot directly edit your profile picture in the settings main page.
+You can only edit your information after tapping the little pencil icon twice.
+Tapping on the label will not trigger the keyboard to show up.
+As being said, change password is not functioning because the profile page has not been connected to the backend.

+     * Change theme feature has been fully implemented.
+However, the setting is not saved to anywhere so the next time you open the app the theme will be restored to the defaul setting.

+     * The check-in history shows a list of samples.
+However, currently you cannot add any new items besides modifying the code.

+     * The notification toggle has no effect because the app has no any notifications.
+The change language option will not function as well because this feature has a low priority.

+* Step 7: Prob the app yourself

+   I understand that it can be a little disappointing the app is missing a majority of backend logics.
+Our team was short on time / sometimes even short on people, and we had to create two apps within one semester.
+Due to the given constraints, we did the best we could to deliver the app experience on the surface level.
+Please feel free to expolre the app by yourself.
+If you are interested, you can even help us to develop this app!

 ## -> If you are interested in contributing to our development
 ### Uploading to sub-branches